 #1 A sengoku-era adventure story

-The story centers around a boy named Kotarou, who is one the run from a band of Chinese soldiers that are chasing him all across Japan.
+The story of Sword of the Stranger centers around a boy named Kotarou, who is one the run from a band of Chinese soldiers that are chasing him all across Japan.
 When he is inevitably cornered, Kotarou enlists the helps of a nameless, sword-wielding vagabond, who promises to bring him to the safety of a faraway Buddhist temple in return for a valuable treasure.

 It’s an exciting story with high stakes, as Kotarou’s enemies are quickly revealed to be as ruthless as they are efficient.
 On the other hand, it’s also a beautiful story in a way, as it focuses on the developing friendship between Kotarou and his nameless protector.
 The two are standoffish and mistrustful of one another at the start, but watching the two bond over the course of the adventure is a great experience, even on a rewatch.

 A cool effect that Sword of the Stranger pulls off is that the Chinese characters speak actual Chinese most of the time.
 I can’t say for sure how accurate the dialogue is or if the voice actors are saying the words correctly, but it sounds confident and it’s neat hearing such a different language in anime.

 It reminded me of when I watched A Day Before Us, which was a South Korean anime series.
 They do cheap out a tiny bit by having them sometimes speak Japanese (or English in the dub) whenever these characters exclusively speak with each other, but the majority of their dialogue is in Chinese, so it’s not like this is a rare gimmick.